tamunoWoks/Statistics/averages.md

 ## Median
 The **median** is the value in the center of a sorted list of numbers.
 It divides the data into the lower 50% and the upper 50%, or simply it's the middle value when the data is ordered.

+#### How to Calculate the Median:
+1. Arrange the data in ascending order.
+2. If the number of values 𝑛 is:
+  - Odd → median is the middle value
+  - Even → median is the average of the two middle values